 Relationship-Centred Design: Community Comes First

 Design begins with listening.
-We engage with Indigenous communities, and knowledge keepers to ensure communications reflect local languages, traditions, and values.
-This is about more than consultation—it’s a relationship-based approach that supports government commitments to Indigenous self-determination and cultural revitalization.
+We engage with Indigenous communities and knowledge keepers to ensure communications reflect local languages, traditions, and values.
+Our collaborative, relationship-based approach further supports government commitments to Indigenous self-determination and cultural revitalization.

 The KIMBO designers often refer to resources from the First Peoples’ Cultural Council (FPCC), an Indigenous-led organization in BC that provides cultural, language, and artistic guidance.